-Tidal offers a number of subscription plans and they all come with a free trial month.
+There are a number of Tidal price points and they all come with a month-long Tidal free trial.
 It used to offer a cheaper premium tier with quality aligned with Spotify's, but now the lowest tier includes Hi-Res Audio.
 This tier is called Tidal HiFi, and it costs $9.99 / £9.99 / AU$11.99, and offers streams at a bitrate of 1411 Kbps.

 One tier up is HiFi Plus.
 This is $19.99 / £19.99 / AU$23.99 for lossless High Fidelity sound quality (also at 1411 Kbps), as well as Master Quality audio (up to 9216 Kbps), and immersive audio, that's 360 Reality Audio and Dolby Atmos Music.